Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 determined by algebraic vector operation.

 7. Forces by Coulombic interations and Lennard-Jones potentials are calculated using five sites.
+This is the most time consuming part of the TIP5P code.

 8. The correction and normalization by quaternions are made in every 10-step interval.
 Then, go to the next time step as step 1.